Travel & Touring | WA Things To Do

 Art and history come together in perfect harmony at the ArtGeo Cultural Complex.

-Busselton’s official cultural precinct is so much more than a series of beautifully restored heritage buildings — it’s a lively and energetic hub for creatives boasting artist-in-residence studios, an art gallery, workshop spaces and so much more.
-It’s a wonderful place to meet talented artists and performers or pick up some local art.
+Busselton’s official cultural precinct is so much more than a series of beautifully restored heritage buildings—it’s a lively and energetic hub for creatives with artist-in-residence studios, an art gallery, workshop spaces, and more.
+It’s a wonderful place to meet talented artists and performers or pick up local art.
+Exhibitions and performances are always changing, so check the online events calendar to see what’s on when you’re visiting.

 Shelter Brewing Co